Safe sleep for babies and toddlers

 - Always check that the dummy is not worn or damaged before you give it to your baby.
 Small pieces can break off.

 If your baby or child has a dummy it may become something which helps your child to feel relaxed at sleep time.
-It is best not to take the dummy away until the child is ready, usually about 3 years of age.
+It is best not to take the dummy away until the child is ready, sometimes as early as 12 months, but often not until about 3 years of age.
 For more information about this have a look at the topic 'Dummies, thumbs and other comforters'.

 Some information in this topic was based on the 'Safe Sleeping for Under 2's' pamphlet, released by a joint working party involving the Women's and Children's Hospital, Child and Youth Health, Kidsafe and SIDS and Kids